Table of Contents

 In the image below, we have printed off a background with tools to give the feeling that we’re inside of the goldsmith’s workshop.
 Notice how the area of focus is the stack of rings.

 Our advice to you is to pick a theme that resonates with your branding and stick with it.
 You can only build your brand through consistency.
 If you decide that you want to change themes, try to make the transition as smooth as possible.
-A perfect example is how Pandora slowly changes the tonal shades of light pink to salmon orange over the period of 2 weeks.
+A perfect example is how Pandora slowly changes the tonal shades of light pink to salmon-orange over 2 weeks.

 So what are you waiting for?
-Get started with your jewelry photography with these fresh ideas!
+Get your jewelry photo shoot started with these fresh ideas today!